BigDevBox/terraform_example/README.md

 1. [Install Terraform](https://www.terraform.io/downloads.html).
 2. Run `terraform init` to install required AWS modules.
-3. Adjust `vpc.tf` to include the region(s) that you'd like to configure.
+3. Adjust `main.tf` and `vpc.tf` to include the region(s) that you'd like to configure as well as the valid zones in those regions.
 4. Run `terraform apply`.

 Note that the .tfstate files are ignored in this git repository.
 You may be unable to modify these resources after the fact if you do not save them.